ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 4.5.1 Input Union Types

 An input type can be a Ballerina union type, if and only if the union consists of one of the supported types and the other member type is `nil`.
-A union with nil means the input type is `NON_NULL`.
+A union with nil means the input type is `String`.
 Any other union type will be resulting in a compilation error.

 ###### Example: Input Union Types